-I must tell you this Chocolate Chip Panettone Bread Pudding by itself is so decadent and luxurious, but the Bourbon-Butter sauce is just over the top, a real elegant finish to the dish.
-Yet so simple and delicious.
+This Chocolate Chip Panettone Bread Pudding by itself is so decadent and luxurious, but it is the Bourbon-Butter sauce that puts this dessert over the top, and provides a very elegant finish.
+Yet this bread pudding is so simple and delicious.

 In case you’ve never seen a Chocolate Chip Panettone, below is the image of what the box looks like:

 The box also says that it’s “made for ice cream”, but I think that the bread pudding version of it is a match in heaven for Bourbon Butter sauce.